Miku7676/Agile_Management_System/README.md

 - **User Login**:
    Register or log in.
 **Project and Task Management**:
   Create projects, add tasks, and organize them into sprints.
 **Tracking Progress**:
   Use the sprint board to monitor task progression.

+## License
+This project is licensed under the MIT License.
+See the #LICENSE file for more details.